 The YWCA National Board urged Congress to support legislation that opposes the South African policy of apartheid.

-The YWCA National Day of Commitment to Eliminate Racism began in response to the beating of Rodney King, an African American man, the acquittal of four white Los Angeles police officers accused of the crime, and the subsequent riots and unrest across the country.
+- The YWCA National Day of Commitment to Eliminate Racism began in response to the beating of Rodney King, a Black man, the acquittal of the four white Los Angeles police officers accused of the crime, and the subsequent unrest across the country.

 Igniting the collective power of the YWCA to eliminate racism, the YWCA USA’s Summit on Eliminating Racism, was held in Birmingham, Ala.

-YWCA of Trenton, N.J. and YWCA Princeton, N.J. establish the “Stand Against Racism” campaign, which spreads to 39 states with over a quarter million participants.
+YWCA of Trenton, N.J., and YWCA Princeton, N.J. established the “Stand Against Racism” campaign, which spread to 39 states with over a quarter million participants.

 YWCA celebrated its sesquicentennial anniversary, 150 years of service, with the launch of the “Own It” campaign.
 The campaign focused on igniting a new generation of 22 million young women aged 18 to 34, inspiring them to get involved with important issues facing women and the country today.